CoderDevus/Tomato-Overlay/README.md

 # Download
 You can download the latest release of this Stats Overlay for Windows.
 Other platforms are currently not supported yet.
+1. Download the rar.
+2. Extract it.
+3. Run the overlay

+The download is in the releases tab.

 # Usage
 To run this program, you will need to first download the latest release in the "Releases" Tab.